 Way back in November 2014 I wrote about how the Bipsync web app was structured.
 The underlying architecture hasn’t changed dramatically since, which is a sign of successful design.
 What has changed is the number of ancillary systems that complement the main RMS web app: back then we didn’t have a native iOS app, nor native desktop apps for Windows and OS X. We didn’t offer plugins for Microsoft Excel and other apps in the Office suite.
 We also didn’t have a web clipper, and our AutoTagging engine was yet to be developed.

 In short: back then we had an application; now we have a platform.

 Through a set of web apps and APIs we’ve incorporated these additional systems into our overall architecture in a consistent way that respects the specific needs of each element of the platform.

 Before we go any further, we need to clarify what we consider a ‘web app’.
 We have a rich browser-based Research Management System (RMS) application that is accessible over the internet, anywhere in the world, but that’s just one example; it’s complemented by several other web applications such as an admin app and a reporting app that’s popular with compliance teams.
 We also have a number of distinct APIs that service other systems, such as the iOS app.
 I’ve illustrated this arrangement below:

 From the diagram we can see that the RMS web app is but one of a few server-side applications that use PHP as their primary language.
-We’ve used elements of the Slim and Symfony frameworks in places, but the vast majority of our PHP code is domain-specific and is mostly concerned with manipulating data as it flows between a data store and a client.
-We use the latest version of PHP, which is 7.2 at the time of writing.
+We’ve used elements of the Slim and Symfony frameworks in places, but the majority of our PHP code is domain-specific and is mostly concerned with manipulating data as it flows between a data store and a client.
+We use a modern version of PHP, which is 7.3 at the time of writing.